Upcoming Workshop

 In challenging times or with constrained resources, how can health facilities continue to support population health needs?
 How can they improve their clinical, environmental, social and financial performance, while coping with the need to be adaptive and flexible?
 How do we build resilience into existing and new infrastructure, and ensure that it has a sustainable future?
 How can we be realistic, as well as ambitious, in creating future healthcare infrastructure?

-Over two days, 29-30 September 2025, the 2025 EuHPN workshop will examine how health facilities can aim for excellence and drive transformational progress, even when coping with financial stress, staff shortages, rapid and sometimes unpredictable advances in technology, and shifting patterns of health need.
+This year the workshop will examine how health facilities can aim for excellence and drive transformational progress, even when coping with financial stress, staff shortages, rapid and sometimes unpredictable advances in technology, and shifting patterns of health need.
+You can find the draft programme [here].
+The key areas of focus will be:

 Resilience.
 Making health facilities resilient to clinical, financial and operational challenges – through adaptive design and construction, responsiveness to changing care models and future-proofing for the coming decades.